 What does Duke’s Digital Media & Marketing Certificate do?

 Duke Continuing Studies has partnered with Simplilearn, an online training platform, to offer a Certificate in Digital Media & Marketing.
-Self-paced, the program provides 2 live 1-on-1 mentoring sessions per month and weekly class Q&As with the instructors, as well as access to video lessons, webinars, readings, assignments, and more for over 9 modules and 7 short elective courses.
+The program is self-paced.
+It provides 2 live 1-on-1 mentoring sessions per month and weekly class Q&As with the instructors.
+Students also receive access to video lessons, webinars, readings, assignments, and more over 9 modules and 7 short elective courses.

-Those in the program have access to course materials for 12 months and should expect to take about 350 hours to finish the program.
+Those in the program have access to course materials for 12 months.
+They should expect to take about 350 hours to finish the program.
 Though flexible, they recommend that students commit between 5-10 hours per week to coursework.
-To pass a module, students must complete all of the course requirements and receive an 80% or higher on the final exam.
+To pass a module, students must complete all of the course requirements and receive 80% or higher on the exam.

-Before moving on to advanced modules, which can be taken in any order, students must complete the Digital Marketing Certified Associate (DMCA) module, which prepares students to take an OMCA certification exam.
+Before moving on to advanced modules, which can be taken in any order, students must complete the Digital Marketing Certified Associate (DMCA) module.
+This prepares students to take an OMCA certification exam.
 OMCA, which stands for Online Marketing Certified Associate, is a certification for entry-level marketers that verifies that they have knowledge of digital marketing concepts and practices across various disciplines.